stimpy77/xio.js/README.md

 ## Future intentions

 A streamlined interface for all common RESTful HTTP methods is intended and expected to be tested.
 Hopefully xio.js as it is already implemented will serve as useful for basic local CRUD operations.

+## Side notes

+If you run the Jasmine tests, make sure the .json file type is set up as a mime type.
+IIS Express will return a 403 otherwise.
+Google reveals this: http://michaellhayden.blogspot.com/2012/07/add-json-mime-type-to-iis-express.html